AsraaAyoub/express-intro/README.md

 ## Setup

-We're going to set up an Express server from scratch.
+We're going to set up an Express server from scratch, so **do not clone this repo**.

 1. Create a new directory on your computer
 1. Run `npm init -y` to create a `package.json`